Why Mago 1.0.0 Won't Ship With an LSP

 1. Parser Fault Tolerance

-Our current parser, while capable, accepts semantically invalid code like:
+The current parser, while capable, accepts semantically invalid code like:

 declare(strict_types=10) // invalid value